olkroshk/microsoft-azure-attestation-2/cmaa.sevsnp.attest.sample/readme.md

 # SEV-SNP Attestation Sample with Azure Attestation

-This is a minimal .NET console application that interacts with the Microsoft Azure Attestation (MAA) service for SEV-SNP virtual machine attestation.
-It sends an attestation request, retrieves a signed token, and allows further validation steps.
+This is a minimal .NET console application that interacts with the Microsoft Azure Attestation (MAA) service for SEV-SNP attestation type.

 ## Remote Attestation Flow with SEV-SNP